ericheep/meatbags/README.md

 If compiling from source code, I recommend using the [projectGenerator](https://openframeworks.cc/learning/01_basics/create_a_new_project/) software to import the project into your IDE of choice.

 This project was developed with openFrameowrks v0.12.0, it uses the following openFrameworks addons; all included in the main package.

-- ofxNetwork
+Be sure to add them using the projectGenerator application.

 - ofxGui
 - ofxOsc

+This project also uses a modified version of ofxNetwork that is extended to control which ethernet adapter Meatbags uses to create its TCP connections.
+This modified addon is part of the source code.

 ## use